|

-Treatment of metabolic syndrome (syndrome x) is now widely recognized as a highly complex process, requiring careful management not only of medications in some cases but also lifestyle issues like weight, nutrition and regular exercise.
+Medical treatment of metabolic syndrome (syndrome x) is now widely recognized as a highly complex process, requiring careful management not only of medications but also lifestyle issues like weight, nutrition, and regular exercise.

-Another major treatment factor with potentially heart-damaging but reversible metabolic syndrome involves linked disorders like PCOS (polycystic ovarian syndrome) and pre-diabetes.
-PCOS causes infertility and a host of other symptoms.
-If neglected, pre-diabetes can lead to type 2 diabetes, which is irreversible in most cases and may require daily injections of insulin.
+Another major factor with Metabolic Syndrome involves linked-disorders, PCOS (polycystic ovarian syndrome) and pre-diabetes.
+PCOS can lead to female infertility, and a host of other symptoms.
+If neglected, pre-diabetes can lead to type 2 diabetes, which is irreversible in most cases.

 Would standards of metabolic syndrome care be improved if there were a "one-stop shop" for management of this condition - in other words, a licensed medical professional skilled in diagnosis, medication, nutrition and lifestyle management, as well as patient education, who also has adequate time to spend with a patient?